How to: Install front and rear dashcam for Ford Explorer Platinum

 Step 2: Install the dashcam wire kit

-Once the plastic shield is removed I moved the seats all the way back so I can squeeze in to install the dashcam wire kit.
+With the plastic shield removed, I moved the seats all the way back to create enough space to install the dashcam wiring kit.

-For the 2017 Ford Explorer Platinum, I’ll be tapping into MICRO2 type fuses.
-I’ll be installing this into slot 36 (ACC) and slot 32 (battery).
-I removed the fuses from the respective slots and installed them onto the fuse tap.
-There’s a picture below to outline what I did.
-I used a needle nose plier to remove the fuse.
-The fuse tap kit came with a fuse removal tool, but I had issues trying to pull fuses with it.
+For the 2017 Ford Explorer Platinum, I tapped into MICRO2 type fuses.
+I installed these into slot 36 (ACC) and slot 32 (battery).
+First, I removed the fuses from their respective slots and then installed them onto the fuse tap.
+A photo below outlines my process.
+I used needle-nose pliers to remove the fuses because the fuse removal tool included in the fuse tap kit was difficult to use effectively.

 Afterwards, I inserted the fuse tap into slot 36 for the ACC wire and then slot 32 for battery power.